Rufus the Hawk clears Wimbledon as record crowds queue up

 Tennis fans in The Queue said the wait could be almost as fun at the tournament that dates back to 1877.

-Judy Bourne, a retiree from Cheltenham about 84 miles (140 kms) north west of London, has camped out at Wimbledon for 34 years and ended up being 85th in the line this year, ensuring she got Court One ticket to see her favourite, Rafa Nadal.
+Judy Bourne, a retiree from Cheltenham about 84 miles north west of London, has camped out at Wimbledon for 34 years and ended up being 85th in the line this year, ensuring she got Court One ticket to see her favorite, Rafa Nadal.

 "I just love the wait.
 You get to know people and I have made some good friends over the years," she told Reuters.

-Japanese honeymooners Takahiro and Sayako Ikawa, both 32, from Osaka, lined up for two days to get into Wimbledon, coming 36th and 37th in the line and getting Centre Court tickets.
+Japanese honeymooners Takahiro and Sayako Ikawa, both 32, from Osaka, lined up for two days to get into Wimbledon, coming 36th and 37th in the line and getting Center Court tickets.

 "It was a really English queue.
 Everyone was very nice and polite," said the couple, taking photos of themselves holding their tickets inside the gates.